 You might want to pay a little more to protect your no claims bonus, which means you won’t be penalised for making a single claim every year or so.
-This is a form of cover you add to your policy when you buy insurance.
+This is a form of taxi driver cover you add to your taxi insurance policy when you buy insurance.

 It’s wise to think carefully about the level of taxi insurance cover you require.

-By law, you need at least third party, fire and theft cover but as your vehicle is your livelihood, it’s a good idea to take out comprehensive cover plus additional options for things like personal accident insurance and loss of income.
+By law, you need at least third party, fire and theft cover but as your vehicle is your livelihood, it’s a good idea to take out comprehensive cover plus additional options for things like loss of income.

 Insurance costs also vary for private hire (minicabs) and public hire (taxi rank vehicles).

 Taxi drivers spend long hours on the road – often at peak times of day and congested routes.